Maharashtra Andhashraddha Nirmoolan Samiti

-Maharashtra Andhashraddha Nirmulan Samiti (MANS; or Committee for Eradication of Blind Faith, CEBF) is an organisation dedicated to fighting superstition in India, particularly in the state of Maharashtra.
+Maharashtra Andhashraddha Nirmulan Samiti (MANS; or Committee for Eradication of Blind Faith, CEBF) is an organisation dedicated to fighting against religion and superstition in India, particularly in the state of Maharashtra.
 It was founded by Narendra Dabholkar in 1989.
 Since 2010, the organization has been headed by Avinash Patil.

 History and work

 MANS was founded by Narendra Dabholkar in 1989.
 In 1999, MANS had protested the canonisation of Mother Teresa on the basis of purported miracles, although they had praised her service to the ailing and diseased.

 The organisation campaigned against immersion of Ganesha idols in water bodies and urged people to use smaller idols and vegetable dyes to avoid polluting rivers and lakes.
 MANS proposed that citizens could instead immerse the idols into the tanks built specially for this purpose on the riverbanks.

 In 2011, MANS protested the torture of mentally ill people under the superstitious belief that it will cure them.
 Such practices were carried out in a dargah in Chalisgaon.

 MANS has also challenged godmen who claim to perform miracles.
 In December 2002, a prize of lakh was announced to be given to anyone who could perform one of the listed 12 miracles.
 The list included walking on water, floating in air, standing on hot coals for five minutes, being present in two places simultaneously and materialising necklaces from thin air, among others.
 Members of MANS toured rural areas debunking these godmen.

 They have campaigned against astrology.
 In October 2009, MANS organised a contest with a prize money of lakh challenging astrologers to predict the results of the Maharashtra Assembly poll election with at least 80% accuracy.